HDRUK/hutch/README.md

 - Anywhere in the repo: `dotnet tool restore`

-1. Navigate to the same directory as `LinkLiteManager.csproj`
+1. Navigate to the same directory as `HutchManager.csproj`
 1. Run migrations:

 - `dotnet ef database update`